Death of a Sibling

 Doug talks about shock and the importance of making sure children get help.
 Doug continues to grieve the death of his first wife.

-Caitlin shares about the loss of her sister and how she copes with missing her.
+Caitlin talks about dealing with grief.
 Caitlin continues to grieve the death of her sister in a car accident

 Shawn – “Loss of a Sister”